Slaughter16/Active-Directory-Enterprise-Lab/Step-3_Organize_AD/README.md

   (`User Configuration → Administrative Templates → Control Panel → Personalization`)
     ![HR_Password](images/46_HR_Password.png)

 ---

-## 4. Verify GPO Application
-- Log in to a workstation as **Alice IT** or **Eve HR**.
-- Run the command: 'gpupdate /force'

-- Check that the GPO policies (wallpaper, restrictions, etc.) apply correctly.

----

-✅ At this point, each OU has its own policies applied through GPOs

 ## 🔹 Step 5 – Verify Users, Groups, and GPO Application